 Set them free

 Don’t formulate the language for them – ask the questions, and let them answer.
 I’ve heard some presenters use the statistic of where orange falls in the word frequency (it’s really low).
 On the one hand, it’s true that giving long lists of vocabulary is contrary to what we know about what learners can possibly handle and acquire at one time.
-(This is why our Stories Online program for children over at Calico Spanish addresses only 2-3 colors and 3-10 numbers in an entire level.)

 But the thing is, if your learner’s favorite color is orange, and half his clothes are orange, he needs the color now.
 We’re not doing them favors by throwing out the list of colors because they’re low on the frequency list.
 When we plan our lessons around what students want to talk about, what their lives are about, the vocabulary will come up again, and again, and again, which, you guessed it, causes solid language acquisition.